-This Couple Has Dropped Almost 400 Pounds Since Making a New Year's Resolution to Lose Weight
+This Couple Has Dropped More Than 400 Pounds Since Making a New Year's Resolution to Lose Weight

 They credit their weight loss to preparing their own meals, drinking water instead of soda, and spending less time on the couch watching TV.
 Their workout goals started small; they pledged to spend 30 minutes at the gym five times a week.
 Now, Lexi goes to the gym daily and pushes herself to finish intense workouts—like an hour of Zumba or weightlifting.

 Lexi even credits their losing weight as a team with strengthening their 10-year relationship.
-“We have transformed our lives and molded our bodies into the people we’ve always wanted to be,” she writes.
+“We have transformed our lives and molded our bodies into the people we’ve always wanted to be,” she wrote in one post.
 You will be amazed by their eye-popping before-and-after posts below.